Murder of Leslie Mahaffy

-Leslie Erin Mahaffy (July 5, 1976 – June 16, 1991) was a 14-year-old Canadian girl and the second murder victim of Paul Bernardo and Karla Homolka.
+Leslie Erin Mahaffy (July 5, 1976 – June 16, 1991) was a 14-year-old Canadian girl and the first murder victim of Paul Bernardo and Karla Homolka.
 At the time of her death, she was a resident of Burlington, Ontario, and a Grade 9 student at M.M.
 Robinson High School.
+She was born in Hamilton, Ontario.

-Bernardo was convicted of two first-degree murders and two aggravated sexual assaults, and sentenced to life in prison without parole, while Homolka was convicted of manslaughter and sentenced to 12 years imprisonment.
+Bernardo was convicted of two first-degree murders and two aggravated sexual assaults, and sentenced to life in prison.
+Homolka was convicted of manslaughter and sentenced to 12 years imprisonment.

-Mahaffy's kidnapping was one in a series of disappearances of Ontario schoolgirls in the early 1990s, including Kristen French, also a victim of Bernardo and Homolka.
-Prior to killing Mahaffy in 1991 and French in 1992, the pair had raped and killed Tammy Homolka, Karla's teenage sister, in 1990.
-The disappearances, arrests, and convictions were widely covered in the media, becoming one of the most notorious crimes in Canadian history.
+Mahaffy's kidnapping was one in a series of disappearances of Ontario schoolgirls in the early 1990s which also included Kristen French, who was kidnapped and murdered by Bernardo and Homolka ten months after Mahaffy's murder.
+Six months before Mahaffy's murder, Homolka's teenage sister Tammy had aspirated her own vomit after having been drugged and raped by the couple.
+The disappearances, arrests, and convictions were widely covered in the media, becoming one of the most notorious criminal cases in Canadian history.